SimoNonnis/Resume/cover-letter.md

-Dear Sir/Madam.......,
+Dear ...Sir/Madam.......,

-This letter is to express my interest in regards to the .......... position, hoping to become the newest member of your engineering team.
+This letter is to express my interest in regards to the ....front end developer...... position, hoping to become the newest member of your engineering team.
 I looked through the requirements that you mentioned and they match very well my skill areas, experience and attitudes.